 Whatever the setting, chances are good you’ll find it in Mesquite.
-For instance, the half-mile Devil's Bowl Speedway makes for a fast-paced set-piece, the Mesquite Rodeo brings a touch of Texas to your scene-setting, the city's parks offer a touch of pastoral beauty, and the Mesquite Arts Center boasts a wide range of performing arts spaces and sleek exterior possibilities.
+For instance, the half-mile Devil's Bowl Speedway makes for a fast-paced set piece, the Mesquite Championship Rodeo brings a touch of Texas to your scene setting, the city's parks offer a touch of pastoral beauty, and the Mesquite Arts Center boasts a wide range of performing arts spaces and sleek exterior possibilities.

 Mesquite sits just 15 minutes east of Downtown Dallas and offers a wealth of options for tapping into the region’s more extensive infrastructure.
 DFW International Airport provides easy access to and from destinations around the world, and four major highways run through Mesquite, making it easy to get around the larger Dallas-Fort Worth region.

 Enjoy unmatched customer service and knowledgeable professionals

 Choosing to film in Mesquite isn't just about the right set—it's about tapping into a network of industry pros who can assist with casting calls, set construction, location requests, shuttling crews and equipment around town, and more.

 Mesquite makes it easy to cross the “t’s” and dot the “i’s” on your permit application; download and fill out the film permit application and guidelines here, and reach out to our office at 972-204-4928 or firstname.lastname@example.org with questions.